-Through a module that can be loaded via rules, iptables can also track connections.
+Iptables can also track connections.
 This means you can create rules that define what happens to a packet based on its relationship to previous packets.
-We call this capability “state tracking”, “connection tracking”, or configuring the “state machine”.
+The capability is “state tracking”, “connection tracking”, or configuring the “state machine”.

 The netfilter firewall that is included in the Linux kernel keeps IPv4 and IPv6 traffic completely separate.
-Likewise, the tools used to manipulate the tables that contain the firewall rulesets are distinct as well.
-If you have IPv6 enabled on your server, you will have to configure both tables to address the traffic you server is subjected to.
+The Iptables tools used to manipulate the tables that contain the firewall rulesets are distinct as well.
+If you have IPv6 enabled on your server, you will have to configure both tables to address the traffic on your server.

 iptables command is used to manipulate the table containing rules that govern IPv4 traffic.
 For IPv6 traffic, a companion command called

 ip6tables is used.
-This is an important point to internalize, as it means that any rules that you set with
+Any rules that you set with

 iptables command will make the rules that apply to IPv4 traffic, and the

-Now that we know how iptables directs packets that come through its interface (direct the packet to the appropriate chain, check it against each rule until one matches, issue the default policy of the chain if no match is found), we can begin to see some pitfalls to be aware of as we make rules.
+Now that you know how iptables directs packets that come through its interface – direct the packet to the appropriate chain, check it against each rule until one matches, issue the default policy of the chain if no match is found – you can begin to create rules.

-First, we need to make sure that we have rules to keep current connections active if we implement a default drop policy.
+First, you need to make sure that you have rules to keep current connections active if you implement a default drop policy.
 This is especially important if you are connected to your server through SSH.
-If you accidentally implement a rule or policy that drops your current connection, you can always log into your DigitalOcean VPS by using the web console, which provides out-of-band access.
+If you accidentally implement a rule or policy that drops your current connection, you may need to log into your server using a browser-based recovery console.

 Another thing to keep in mind is that the order of the rules in each chain matter.
 A packet must not come across a more general rule that it matches if it is meant to match a more specific rule.